UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 toc_sub2: Service Principal Name
 toc_sub3:
 toc_sub4:
-toc_title: Create a Service Principal Name for Azure Stack - CLI
+toc_title: Create a Service Principal Name for Azure Stack - PowerShell
-toc_fullpath: Users/How To/azs-how-create-spn-cli.md
+toc_fullpath: Users/How To/azs-how-create-spn-powershell.md
-toc_mdlink: azs-how-create-spn-cli.md
+toc_mdlink: azs-how-create-spn-powershell.md
 ---

-# How to create a Service Principal Name for Azure Stack using Azure CLI
+# How to create a Service Principal Name for Azure Stack - PowerShell

-This document explains how to create a Service Principal Name to manage Azure and Azure Stack using Azure CLI.
+This document explains how to create a Service Principal Name to manage Azure and Azure Stack using PowerShell.

 It will guide you through the creation of: